howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-Let's understand what is going on here:
+Here's what is going on here:

 1. The `name` keyword defines the name of the workflow.
 2. `on` is used to define which events will trigger the workflow to run automatically.
 In this case, it will run on a push to the `main` or `master` remote branch.